Make the impossible possible – The complete story behind a next-generation self-service banking terminal

 A senior procurement leader reflected on the significance of the program:

-“This was the most significant program we have ever undertaken, delivered within timeframes that were critical to ensuring continuity of supply.
-Our manufacturing partner went above and beyond expectations, working collaboratively with our internal team to put this in place.
-This is the most complex module we have ever outsourced, and the approach—as a true partnership and not just a supplier relationship—made all the difference.”
+“This was the most significant program we have undertaken, completed within timelines that were critical to ensuring supply continuity.
+Our manufacturing partner stepped up well beyond expectations, collaborating with our internal team to achieve this.
+This is the most complex module we have ever outsourced, and the way it was managed as a true partnership—not just a supplier relationship—made all the difference.”

 Senior Procurement Leader, Global Technology Company

-That recognition from the CPO of a globally recognized technology company speaks to what the Rosti Asia team built throughout this program.
-Not just a manufacturing capability, but a relationship and a reputation.
+That recognition from the CPO of a globally recognized technology company speaks to what the Rosti Asia team built over the course of this program—not just manufacturing capability, but also a relationship and a reputation.

 Closing thoughts

-The cassette program began in January 2025 with only physical parts, no design data, and a requirement that most manufacturers would have declined.
-It concluded with Rosti China achieving Start of Production in December 2025 and Rosti India following in February 2026, resulting in two qualified production sites and a design record the customer never had before.
+The cassette program started in January 2025 with physical parts, no design data, and a requirement that most manufacturers would have declined.
+It concluded with Rosti China achieving Start of Production in December 2025 and Rosti India following in February 2026, resulting in two qualified production sites and a design record the customer did not have before.

-The team that delivered this deserves recognition.
-Tony Shen, who led the program from Suzhou with the precision and composure the complexity required.
+The team that delivered this deserves to be named: Tony Shen, who led the program from Suzhou with the precision and poise that the complexity demanded.
 T.K.
-Purushothaman, Managing Director of Rosti India, whose leadership in establishing the Chennai facility created the foundation upon which the India qualification was built—bringing a new factory and team to life under conditions that would have challenged even the most experienced operation.
-The new Rosti India team in Chennai, who qualified a live customer program in a factory they were building from scratch, on their first program.
-The local customer project teams in China and India, who worked side by side with Rosti at every stage and never let the program’s challenges slow them down.
-And from the global team—David Orr, Global Program Director; Roseann Wilson, Global Account Director—whose leadership and true partnership throughout made the impossible possible.
+Purushothaman, Managing Director of Rosti India, whose leadership in establishing the Chennai facility created the foundation for the site’s qualification—and who led a new factory and a new team to success under conditions that would have challenged even the most experienced operators.
+The new Rosti India team in Chennai, who qualified a live customer program in a factory they were building for the first time, from the ground up.
+The local customer project teams in China and India, who worked side by side with Rosti at every stage and never let challenges become reasons to slow down.
+And from the global team: David Orr, Global Program Director; Roseann Wilson, Global Account Director—whose leadership and genuine partnership throughout made the impossible achievable.

-At Rosti, we say that if we aren’t improving your design, we’re not adding value.
-On this next-generation self-service banking terminal, we improved the design, reverse engineered the original specification, stood up a new factory mid-program, and delivered on time in two countries.
+At Rosti, we say that if we’re not improving your design, we’re not adding value.
+On this next-generation self-service banking terminal, we improved the design, reverse engineered the original specs, brought a new factory online mid-program, and delivered on time in two countries.